PortSwigger/bseept/README.md

     updatescanconfig    Update a scan configuration
     deletescanconfig    Delete a scan configuration
     uploadbapp          Upload a BApp
-    getbappdetails      Get BApp details without adding it to thelist of usable extensions uploadextension     Upload a custom extension
+    getbappdetails      Get BApp details without adding it to the list of usable extensions - this uploads and parses the BApp uploadextension     Upload a custom extension
     updateextensionname
                         Update a custom extension name